sailuh/perceive/CAPEC_Scraper/Readme.md

 In Line 9 of the code, we are filtering the xml nodes that are only of the type 'Attack Pattern' hence extracting data only for the required fields.

+The nodelist contains variables that are unique to every attack pattern.
+The variables included are as follows:

+1. ID

+2. Name

+3. Summary

+4. Typical Severity

+5. Typical_Likelihood of exploit

+6. Attack Prerequisit

+7. Methods of Attack

+8. Related Weakness CWE ID

+The edgelist contains information about the Source CAPEC ID, Target CAPEC ID anf the relationship type between the Attack Patterns.

 The script can be run as is.
 There are 3 output files for the script:
   1. Attack Pattern Data.csv : Contains all extracted data from the XML document
   2. Nodelist.csv : Contains Node table that can be directly loaded into Gephi